keleshev/keleshev.com/simple-recursion-scheme-in-ocaml.md

-Fortunately, there is [`ppx_deriving`][DER] code generation framework which can generate, among many others, a `map` implementation for us, similar to Haskell's `deriving (Functor)`.
+Fortunately, there is [`ppx_deriving`][DER] code generation framework which can generate, among many others, a `map` implementation for us, similar to Haskell's `deriving Functor`.

 [DER]: https://github.com/ocaml-ppx/ppx_deriving

 However, there's a caveat.
-Similar to `deriving (Functor)` in Haskell, deriving a `map` implementation using `ppx_deriving` requires a type with a single type parameter: `'a t`.
+Similar to `deriving Functor` in Haskell, deriving a `map` implementation using `ppx_deriving` requires a type with a single type parameter: `'a t`.
-We will need to rewrite our `Syntax.t` type to use a type parameter instead of being defined self-referentially.
+We will need to rewrite our `Syntax.t` type to use a type parameter instead of it being defined self-referentially.
 However, we'll be able to reclaim our monomorphic map in no time.
 See here: